13.1 Data Controller

 The Data Controller (in most cases the Council) must implement appropriate technical and organisational measures in an effective manner, to ensure compliance with data protection principles.

 The Data Controller is responsible for, and must be able to demonstrate, compliance with the data protection principles.

-The Council must have adequate resources and controls in place to ensure and to document GDPR compliance including:
+The Council must have adequate resources and controls in place to ensure and to document UK GDPR compliance including:

 (a) appointing a suitably qualified DPO and an officer accountable for data privacy;

 (b) implementing Privacy by Design when Processing Personal Data and completing DPIAs where Processing presents a high risk to rights and freedoms of Data Subjects;